alexeldeib/go-srv/README.md

 The server always runs in AKS.
 The client either runs as an AKS pod in the same cluster as the server, or as a remote client on any machine.

-When both pods run in the cluster, they are run on separate machines.
+When both pods run in the cluster, they run on separate machines with no resource limits.

 For Azure nodes we use Standard_D16s_v3 with 16 vCPU / 64 GB RAM / 1TB OS disk (P30 disk).

-The results for the remote client here are from a Windows PC with the following specifications:
+The results for the Windows PC come from a machinewith the following specifications:

 - AMD Ryzen Threadripper 3970x (32 core, 3.70 GHz)
 - 64 GB RAM